egunda/hls-cloner/README.md

 ```

 # hls-cloner
 This is a simple python script tp download an HLS stream and clone it on your local system.
+This means, Master manifest file, child manifest files, and all the different bitrates' ts chubks will be copied in the original form.
 To use this script run `python3 hls-cloner.py`.
 It will ask you for the master manifest url.
 This script is using multi-threading to download the chunks faster.
 Enter the threads you want to run.
 The default value is 5.